Teplice nad Metují: History

 The predecessors of Teplice nad Metují and villages in the municipality were the castles Střmen and Skály, built for protection of a trade route in the 13th century, and small settlements around them.
 The first written mention of Teplice located below Střmen is from 1362.
 The Střmen castle was demolished in 1447.
 From 1614 to 1848, Teplice was divided into Horní Teplice and Dolní Teplice ("Lower" and "Upper" Teplice) and had different owners.

-During the German occupation (World War II), the occupiers operated the E431 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in Dolní Teplice.
+During World War II, the German occupiers operated the E431 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in Dolní Teplice.

 Demographics

 Transport

-There is the road border crossing with Poland Zdoňov / Łączna and the pedestrian border crossing Libná / Chełmsko Śląskie.
+On the Czech-Polish border are the road border crossing Zdoňov / Łączna and the pedestrian border crossing Libná / Chełmsko Śląskie.

+Teplice nad Metují is located on the railway lines Broumov–Starkoč and Trutnov–Teplice nad Metují.
+There are four train stations and stops: Teplice nad Metují, Teplice nad Metují město, Teplice nad Metují skály and Dědov.

 Sights

-The Church of Saint Lawrence was built in Baroque style in 1724.
+The Church of Saint Lawrence was built in the Baroque style in 1724.
 The pilgrimage Church of Our Lady Help of Christians was built in 1754–1763 and has a unique wooden hermitage.

 The Horní Castle was built in the Renaissance style in 1599 and today serves as the municipal office.
 The early Baroque Dolní Castle from 1664 houses a retirement home.

-On the Čáp hill, there is an observation tower.
+On the Čáp hill there is an observation tower.